Financial sustainability

 What do you require from me as a community member?

-A full public consultation process will be undertaken in the coming months, including surveys, drop-in sessions, and the opportunity for written submissions.
-Council is encouraging the community to engage thoughtfully and provide feedback throughout the process.
+Council is encouraging the community to participate thoughtfully and provide feedback throughout the process.

 Professor Bios